apromore/ApromoreCore/README.md

   Note that version 8.0 is currently not supported.

-## Common problems

-> Out of memory while building.
-* Either invoke `mvn` as `mvn -Xmx1G -XX:MaxPermSize=256m` or set the system property `MAVEN_OPTS` to `-Xmx1G -XX:MaxPermSize=256m`

-> Server fails to start.
-* If either Apromore or PQL are configured to use MySQL, confirm that the database server is running.
-* If you already run another server (e.g. OS X Server) you may need to change the port number in `Supplements/Virgo/tomcat-server.xml`.

-> Login screen appears, but "admin" / "password" doesn't work.
-* You may need to run `ant create-h2` to populate the H2 database.

-> Can't view models by clicking them in the summary list.
-* Model diagrams are opened in new tabs/windows; you may need to disable popup blocking for Apromore in your browser settings.

-> Where is the server log?
-* `Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/serviceability/logs/log.log`

 ## Configuration
 The following configuration options apply to all editions of Apromore.
 When there are additional configuration specific to a particular edition, they are documented in that edition's own README file.